I have a steel frame house, I don’t need termite Inspections– MYTH

 Like any protective device, they need to be maintained to be effective.
 Termite management systems are most reliable when they have been installed to manufacturer instructions by an accredited installer, regularly maintained and the conditions in which they have been placed have stayed the same or suitability adapted to remain effective if there has been changes ie, extensions, landscaping etc.

 This is why we can not stress enough to ensure the termite management system installed is installed by a fully licenced and fully insured termite technician with accreditation by the manufacturer to install the system, this ensures they are trained to use the product, have knowledge of the system and maintenance requirements.
+Our team at Bruin Pest Management Brisbane is licensed and fully equipped with the proper gear and knowledge in termite and pest control.

 To check the system you have, a sticker can be found usually in your outside electrical meter box, it should state the type of product installed, details on the installation and date installed.
 Paperwork should also be provided on installation and any manufacturer warranty.
 Almost all termite management systems require at least an annual termite inspection by a fully licenced and fully insured termite technician with accreditation by the manufacturer to uphold the manufacturer warranty of the system.